01-edu/public/subjects/user-experience/piscine-ux/seamstress/README.md

   - Focused on the solution, not the problem —> The problem statement is supposed to rephrase the brief and take into account the insights from the previous phase.
 - How might make sure Pierre doesn’t get drunk the night before the race?
   - Out of scope —> This is not about dehydration, nor about running.

+## Ideation

+### Instructions

+Run at least one of the Ideation techniques in the design process.

+### Deliverables

+- A PDF document with the script of the tool context.
+- Completed tool: a board with all the ideas - on paper or digitally on Miro or Figma.
+- A PDF document with the key learnings from this phase.

+Don't forget to:

+- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within all written documents.

+**Tips:**

+- Use as many tools as needed, and make sure you do all the process in 4 working days!
+- Pay attention to the global aspect of the deliverables.
+They must be clear, simple and easy to read.
+You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

 ## Prototype

 ### Instructions